finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Share discard pile between all players who share a deck in *Play Mode*
 - Online vs local matchmaking (Split Play Game to Play Local and Play Online)
 - Deck Editor Search Results Text-Only View
-- New Mahjong tile set, with default property to type instead of suit
+- New Mahjong tile set
 - Define order and enums for Mahjong properties
 - Allow automatic deletion of empty decks in *Play Mode*
 - Create *Sort Menu* when you click on the sort button in the *Deck Editor*